almibe/ligature-specification/ligature.md

 ```

 ### Datasets

-A dataset in Ligature is a named collection of statements.
+A Dataset in Ligature is a named collection of statements.
-Valid dataset names are currently groups of characters that include `_ a-z A-Z 0-9` that can't start with a number and that are separated by single `/`.
+Valid Dataset names are currently groups of characters that include `_ a-z A-Z 0-9` that can't start with a number and that are separated by single `/`.
 This naming convention is likely to change.
-Even though dataset names might seem like they nest (`test/test` looks like it is under `test`) this isn't the case.
+Even though Dataset names might seem like they nest (`test/test` looks like it is under `test`) this isn't the case.
-A dataset is its own unique entity and stands alone from all other datasets.
+A Dataset is its own unique entity and stands alone from all other Datasets.
-Also, datasets are very different from named graphs in RDF.
+Also, Datasets are very different from named graphs in RDF.
-For example with named graphs blank nodes are shared across graphs in a dataset, but in datasets blank nodes are unique to their dataset.
+For example with named graphs blank nodes are shared across graphs in a Dataset, but in datasets blank nodes are unique to their Dataset.

 ### Statement

 A Statement is tuple of an Entity, an Attribute, and a Value.
 A Value can be either an Entity or a Literal.